Shivambali841/movie-recommendation/README.md

 # movie-recommendation
-In this i have deployed the movie recommendation system using streamlit and heroku https://movierec-shivam.herokuapp.com/
+In this I have deployed a movie recommendation system using streamlit and heroku. https://movierec-shivam.herokuapp.com/